angular/angular/aio/content/guide/angular-package-format.md

 </code-example>

-As above, a module resolver can use these keys to load a specific code format.
+As shown in the preceding code snippet, a module resolver can use these keys to load a specific code format.

 <div class="alert is-helpful">